Jimmy Stewart Remains Uncorrupted by Hollywood & Frank Capra's Name Is Above the Title. It's Mr. Smith Goes to Washington (1939).

 Jimmy Stewart Goes to Hollywood

-If you remember from my introduction post on Jimmy Stewart, Jim and Henry Fonda became best buds as struggling actors in New York City, bonding over truly terrible living conditions, the struggle to make the rent money each month, and their favorite pastime, building model airplanes.
+If you remember from my introduction article on Jimmy Stewart, Jim and Henry Fonda became best buds as struggling actors in New York City.
+The two bonded over truly terrible living conditions, the struggle to make the rent money each month, and their favorite pastime, building model airplanes.

 Though Fonda always swore it was Jim who found work on Broadway more frequently, Hank was the first to get a substantial starring role, which led to a contract offer from 20th Century Fox.
 Fonda accepted the offer, and was off to Hollywood, leaving behind both Jimmy and their current project, an unfinished Martin Bomber model airplane, which the boys often spent hours working on together each day.